 June has arrived!
 We at Applewood Seed are excited to see the buds bloom, but we especially love to see the bees buzzing around our trial gardens.
 Bees and other pollinators are an incredible asset to the pollination of flowers, fruits, and vegetables throughout the United States.
 In fact, animal and insect pollinators are essential […]

-According to Wikipedia, a trial garden is “a garden grown specifically for the purpose of testing and evaluating plants…” Applewood’s trial garden is that and so much more!
-Individual species of plants are grown out to insure that they are true-to-type and to evaluate their height, color, bloom time, uniformity, and ease of culture under […]
+According to Wikipedia, a trial garden is “a garden grown specifically for the purpose of testing and evaluating plants…” Applewood Seed Company’s trial garden is that and so much more!
+Research carried out in our test gardens includes quality control for individual flower seeds and flower seed mixes, testing new species and mixes, working out […]

 Because Applewood Seed Company specializes in the production of open pollinated seeds (OP seeds), we are committed to sustaining the quality of our OP garden flower varieties through our variety improvement program.
 OP varieties reproduce by cross-pollination or self-pollination and will breed true, producing offspring that look the same as their parents.
 This is called […]

 Here at Applewood Seed Company we create flower seed mixes to fit various applications and uses.
 For example, these include mixes for ornamental purposes, pollinator conservation, wildlife plantings, garden flowers, xeriscaping, and for various geographic regions.
 These mixes come from years of experience testing individual species and mixes in our trial gardens.
 Experience makes a difference!
 Therefore, we believe you will find our mixes to be of high quality and to be well-suited to the intended application.